 Many know that elder abuse is a crime.
 But it is also a civil wrong that a victim or their family can sue upon.
 Smith pleaded no contest to felony elder abuse and agreed to help prosecutors in a criminal case against her former supervisor.

-We elder abuse attorneys, know that any findings are res judicata, or decided as the law of the case in a future civil action, so this is a real blow to the insured parties.
+We, elder abuse attorneys, know that any findings are res judicata or decided as the law of the case in a future civil action, so this is a real blow to the insured parties.
 The facts show that they either knew of or should have been aware of the abuse.

-Smith returned from her Louisiana home to El Dorado County to enter the negotiated plea with California’s attorney general, for her role in 2008 leading to the death of Johnnie Esco of Cameron Park.
-According to documents Esco’s husband and family visited her daily.
+Smith returned from her Louisiana home to El Dorado County to enter the negotiated plea with California’s attorney general for her role in 2008 leading to the death of Johnnie Esco of Cameron Park.
+According to documents, Esco’s husband and family visited her daily.

-Attorney Patrick K. Hanly of Sacramento, Palmer’s lawyer, said he was surprised by Smith’s plea and there was no evidence from discovery that she committed a crime.
+Attorney Patrick K. Hanly of Sacramento, Palmer’s lawyer, said he was surprised by Smith’s plea, and there was no evidence from the discovery that she committed a crime.
 Hanly said his client is preparing to go to trial.
 The plea agreement is a positive step, Deputy Attorney General Steven Muni said, who is prosecuting the case.

 He pressed for justice in criminal court for the death of his wife.
 Due to his declining health, he was permitted to testify before the tribunal in August.
 He said in a statement that he was “living on borrowed time” and was concerned he would not see the conclusion of the criminal case.

-Esco’s assessment of Horizon West management and Donna Palmer was entirely different.
+Esco’s assessment of Horizon West management and Donna Palmer’s was entirely different.
 Don blamed them for his wife’s death.
 In 2010 he settled for approximately $3 million in a civil suit.
 He accused the company of understaffing the facility to maximize profits.
 In 2011 Horizon West Healthcare Inc. sold 27 of its nursing homes.
 That sale included El Dorado Care Center, which went to a San Marcos-based chain.
 They then changed the name of the Placerville facility.

-According to court documents, Smith agreed to testify against Palmer, if called.
+According to court documents, Smith agreed to testify against Palmer if called.
 The plea agreement includes Smith performing 200-300 hours of community service.
 She must comply with any decision of the California vocational nursing licensing board.

-Smith said that she has not worked in nursing since mid-2010, due to burnout and has focused on raising her children.
+Smith said that she has not worked in nursing since mid-2010 due to burnout and has focused on raising her children.